 Research questions concern the optimal guidance and development of the available human capital in the region, differentiated by education, sex, age and origin, for the jobs that are made available as a result of the demographic transition.
 Employers, schools, local governments and private and public employment services should cooperate at the regional level to improve the transition between the labour market and the education system in the region.
 Good schools and teachers are required to educate young people and optimally prepare them for the needs on the labour market.

 Coordinator Human Capital in the Region research programme: Prof. Dr. Frank Cörvers

-Fundamental research projects are set up by ROA, often in the form of PhD and postdoc studies, supporting the subsidised and contract research carried out within the four research programmes.
+Fundamental research projects are set up by ROA, often in the form of PhD and postdoc studies, supporting the subsidised and contract research carried out within the five research programmes.
 For most PhD studies, funding is obtained from GSBE and also from NWO.
 PhDs benefit from ROA’s Research Fellows.
 The latter also contribute to the ROA Research Memorandum Series and our weekly research seminars.